-Both Fruitas and De Original Jamaican Pattie Shop are under the Fruitas Group of Companies, which has been employing deaf employees as front liners as early as 2010.
-Other establishments under the parent company are Juice Avenue and Buko Loco, which similarly offer employment to the deaf.
+Both Fruitas and De Original Jamaican Pattie Shop are under the Fruitas Group of Companies, which has been employing Deaf employees as front liners as early as 2010.
+Other establishments under the parent company are Juice Avenue and Buko Loco, which similarly offer employment to the Deaf.

 6. The Happy Project

-The Happy Project started as a passion project to create a lighthearted and functional travel pouch, as well as a positive attempt to provide employment to PWDs and fully integrate them to society.
+The Happy Project started as a passion project to create a lighthearted and functional travel pouch, as well as a positive attempt to provide employment to PWDs and fully integrate them into society.
 This project soon developed into more than pouches and evolved to also offer shirts, tote bags, and aprons—all for the sole purpose of spreading happiness.

 5. Farron Cafe